BryanCuneo/ps-jsonlogger/README.md

 # ps-jsonlogger
-ps-jsonlogger is a small, dependency-free JSON logger designed to be easily embedded in automation scripts.
-It supports several log levels, context objects, full call stack inclusion, and writes compact, structured JSON entries to disk.
+ps-jsonlogger is a small, dependency-free structured logging module for PowerShell that offers both compact JSON logs on-disk and human-readble console output.
+It supports log levels, context objects, full call stack inclusion, and more.

 ## Usage Instructions
 ### Basic usage